On a symplectic quantum Howe duality: Introduction

-\textbf{Acknowledgments.} We like to thank Ben Elias, Pavel Etingof, Sasha Kleshchev and Joanna Meinel for freely sharing ideas, pointers to the literature and stimulating discussions.
+\textbf{Acknowledgments.} We like to thank Ben Elias, Pavel Etingof, Sasha Kleshchev, and Joanna Meinel for freely sharing ideas, pointers to the literature and stimulating discussions.
+Special thanks to the referee for their thorough review of the document, providing many helpful comments, and spotting an incredible amount of nonsense on our part.
 Special thanks to Sasha Kleshchev for (implicitly) suggesting this project, and to Magma, Mathematica and SageMath for computational help.
 D.T. thanks the rainbow flag for supporting and inspiring them during the years.

-E.B. was supported by the National Science Foundation's M.S.P.R.F.-2202897, and by the University of Oregon's Lokey Fellowship.
-D.T. shouldn't be supported but they were still supported by the Australian Research Council.